-Brigitte’s role as the former Deputy Commissioner of the federal regulatory agency, the Financial Consumer Agency of Canada, and her extensive experience in public policy and advocacy with various associations gives her significant insight and knowledge in legislative and regulatory processes, and in the workings of government in general, and in legislative lobbying requirements in Canada.
+Brigitte’s role as the former Deputy Commissioner of the FCAC and her extensive work in public policy and advocacy with various associations gives her significant insight and knowledge in legislative and regulatory processes, as well as in the workings of government in general, and in legislative lobbying requirements in Canada.

 Brigitte taught financial institutions legislation and securities regulations while a sessional lecturer at the Law Faculty of the University of Ottawa and lectured on the Canadian banking system at the Law Faculty of Palacky University in the Czech Republic.